History of information technology auditing

-Information technology auditing (IT auditing) began as electronic data process (EDP) auditing and developed largely as a result of the rise in technology in accounting systems, the need for IT control, and the impact of computers on the ability to perform attestation services.
-The last few years have been an exciting time in the world of IT auditing as a result of the accounting scandals and increased regulation.
-IT auditing has had a relatively short yet rich history when compared to auditing as a whole and remains an ever-changing field.
+Information technology auditing (IT auditing) began as electronic data processing auditing and developed with the use of technology in accounting systems.
+Its development was affected by the need for controls over information technology and by the use of computers in performing attestation services.
+Accounting scandals and regulatory changes have affected the scope and practice of IT auditing.
+Compared with auditing more broadly, IT auditing is a relatively recent field and continues to change in response to technological and regulatory developments.

 The introduction of computer technology into accounting systems changed the way data was stored, retrieved and controlled.
 It is believed that the first use of a computerized accounting system was at General Electric in 1954.
 During the time period of 1954 to the mid-1960s, the auditing profession was still auditing around the computer.
 At this time only mainframe computers were used and few people had the skills and abilities to program computers.
 This began to change in the mid-1960s with the introduction of new, smaller and less expensive machines.
 This increased the use of computers in businesses and with it came the need for auditors to become familiar with EDP concepts in business.
 Along with the increase in computer use, came the rise of different types of accounting systems.
 The industry soon realized that they needed to develop their own software and the first of the generalized audit software (GAS) was developed.
 In 1968, the American Institute of Certified Public Accountants (AICPA) had the Big Eight (now the Big Four) accounting firms participate in the development of EDP auditing.
 The result of this was the release of Auditing & EDP.
 The book included how to document EDP audits and examples of how to process internal control reviews.

 Around this time EDP auditors formed the Electronic Data Processing Auditors Association (EDPAA).
 The goal of the association was to produce guidelines, procedures and standards for EDP audits.
 In 1977, the first edition of Control Objectives was published.
 This publication is now known as Control Objectives for Information and related Technology (COBIT).
 COBIT is the set of generally accepted IT control objectives for IT auditors.
 In 1994, EDPAA changed its name to Information Systems Audit and Control Association (ISACA).
 The period from the late 1960s through today has seen rapid changes in technology from the microcomputer and networking to the internet and with these changes came some major events that change IT auditing forever.

-The formation and rise in popularity of the Internet and e-commerce have had significant influences on the growth of IT audit.
-The Internet influences the lives of most of the world and is a place of increased business, entertainment and crime.
-IT auditing helps organizations and individuals on the Internet find security while helping commerce and communications to flourish.
+The internet and e-commerce can increase the need for information technology auditing.
+The incidence of cybercrime may also increase, and IT auditing can help identify security risks associated with online activities.